You can heat set ink on fabric with an iron or with a heat press. You must heat set ink to make your design permanent on fabric.

 Basic Instructions for How to Heat Set Ink on Fabric with a Cricut Easypress

 If you are using a heat press, follow the instructions for your model.
 I use a Cricut Easypress set on 300° for 30 seconds on each side.
+Again, you want parchment between all the layers as with an iron.
 Keep the press moving on the parchment for the full 30 seconds.

 If you haven’t tried ink, I encourage you to give it a try.
 You will find you are suddenly personalizing your jeans, making tons of t-shirts and filling your up your tea towel drawer.
 Or maybe pillows, pillow cases or even a banner for your mantel.
 It’s addicting.